 Riding a bicycle is not only a fun recreational activity, but also a healthy and environmentally friendly mode of transportation.
 More and more people are choosing to bike to and from work, school, and other locations because it saves money, is a form of exercise, and doesn’t add to pollution.
 Many cities are responding to this increase in biking by creating bike lanes and making their roads more bike-friendly overall.
 This, unfortunately, has not significantly decreased the number of accidents between bicyclists and motorists, however.

 In Nevada, as well as most other states, a bicycle is legally considered a vehicle and, therefore, bicyclists are afforded the same rights and responsibilities as other motorists.
 They have an equal right to be on the road in addition to being required to obey the same traffic laws.
+Most bicycle accidents fall under personal injury claims, and the the statute of limitations for all personal injury claims in Nevada is two (2) years.

 What Are The Common Causes Of Bicycle Accidents?